 - The analysis needs to communicate the results to the audience.

 So first and foremost, if your reviewer is asking you to do an analysis that does not appropriately take into account the design or the variables, you need to fight.

-The researcher’s co-author questioned the use of the linear mixed model, mainly because he wasn’t familiar with it, and thought the researcher was attempting something fishy.
+The researcher’s co-author questioned the use of the linear mixed model, mainly because he wasn’t familiar with it.
+He thought the researcher was attempting something fishy.
 His suggestion was to use an ad hoc technique of averaging over the multiple observations for each subject.

 So it was the researcher’s job to educate not only his coauthor, but the readers, in the form of explaining the analysis and its advantages, with citations, right in the paper.

-In contrast, often the reviewer is not really asking for a completely different analysis, but a different way of running the same analysis, or reporting different specific statistics.
+In contrast, sometimes the reviewer is not really asking for a completely different analysis.
+They just want a different way of running the same analysis or reporting different specific statistics.

 Whatever you choose, be confident that you made the right decision, then move on.